-By the way, InMotion Hosting offer also 90-day money back guarantee.
+By the way, InMotion Hosting also offers a 90-day money-back guarantee.
 The rest should be around 30-45 days.

-A Small Orange passed most of our tests with flying colours.
+A Small Orange passed most of our tests with flying colors.
 However, there are a few things you should be aware of before handing over your credit card.

 In the event that you exceed your plan’s limits, A Small Orange might suspend your account immediately.
 This is in their Terms of Service when you sign up, leaving you with no alternative but to agree when you get started.
 While most of their plans offer a decent amount of bandwidth, just be aware that this is a possibility.

 When it comes to resource usage, A Small Orange claims that each customer is required to use as few server resources as possible so that all customers on their servers experience good performance.

 Since CPU and memory are shared resources, A Small Orange can suspend or terminate your account for using too many resources because it’s “abusive.”

 According to their Terms of Service, resource limits on shared and reseller packages are as follows:

 - 10% CPU Usage

 - 500 outgoing email messages within each hour (they will discard all excess messages without delivering them)

 The same applies to bandwidth usage.
 They allocate you a monthly bandwidth allowance that is based on the hosting package that you purchase.